 In most cases, you can purchase pre-ground coffee beans in a grocery store or online.
 Unless you know you are purchasing from a highly reputable coffee bean retailer, I would avoid ordering coffee (pre-ground of whole beans) online.
 The key to high quality espresso doesn’t stop at having great equipment.
 You must also find the freshest coffee beans available.

 If you’re looking to a find a source offering the freshest coffee beans, start local!
 My Espresso Shop always try to encourage everyone to seek out coffee bean roasters in their local area and pay them a visit. (“No farmers, no food.”
 No coffee bean roasters, no fresh coffee!)
-The main reason for checking out your local roaster is that they will be able to tell you about their beans, how old they are (a major factory in freshness), the roast level, the flavor profiles, their personal brewing method, etc. Like I said before, there are certainly online retailers that sell high-quality beans, but I have always found "local" to be fresher.
+The main reason for checking out your local and organic roaster is that they will be able to tell you about their beans, how old they are (a major factory in freshness), the roast level, the flavor profiles, their personal brewing method, etc. Like I said before, there are certainly online retailers that sell high-quality beans, but I have always found "local" to be fresher.

 (Pro Tip: Single Source vs. Blend: Single source beans will give you more defined flavor than blends.
 Blends can certainly be good, but if they aren't blended well, you are likely to encounter extraction that alters the flavor adversely.)

 Finally, a note about the age of your coffee beans: For the best results (especially for a bold shot of espresso), try getting your hands on coffee beans that are within a couple days of roasting.
 And for best results, try to use them before they are about ten days old.
 Any longer, and we tend to notice a slightly ‘stale’ flavor set in.

 Comments will be approved before showing up.